gmcaguilar/pitch-simula/PITCHME.md

 - Norwegian computer scientist |
 - Born on August 27, 1926 Oslo, Norway |
 - University of Oslo (MS in Mathematics) |
-- Acknowledged as the co-inventor of Object-Oriented Programming |
+- Acknowledged as co-inventor of Object-Oriented Programming |

 +++